akshitagupta15june/Face-X/Readme.md

 <a href="https://github.com/Vi1234sh12/Face-X/tree/master/Recognition-using-IOT"><img src="https://github.com/Vi1234sh12/Face-X/blob/master/.github/Assests/sp_logo.png"
 style="margin:10px;" width="150px"
 alt="Meshery - Service Mesh Management Plane" align="right" /></a>
 <a href="https://github.com/Vi1234sh12/Face-X/tree/master/Recognition-using-IOT">Internet of Things </a> has opened up a new avenue of research in the field of human activity recognition using wearable sensors.
-It provides an individual's valuable information regarding functional ability and lifestyle.
+It provides an individual with valuable information regarding functional ability and lifestyle.
 Human activities are monitored automatically to provide personalized support to different individuals.
 <br />
 </p>